lwjones/todo-mvc-wac/readme.md

 Following along with WatchAndCode.com's exercises.

+### Version 4 TODO:
+- [] todoList.addTodo should add objects
+- [] todoList.changeTodo should change the todoText property
+- [] todoList.toggleCompleted should change the completed property

 ### Version 3 TODO:
 - [x] It should store the todos array on an object
 - [x] It should have a displayTodos method